Meganitrospeed/bcrow-wiki/our-glorious-leadership/stefan-nukem.md

 * In Immensea The Black Crow Bandits banded together in a way that we hadn't before
 * We helped to band the coalition together in particular to kill Defiant Daniel as he kept coming through our space
 * Managed to single-handedly boosh a goon fleet to its destruction

+Nukem has also noted that the current direction of The Black Crow Bandits is something to be proud of as members.
+It is bittersweet that we are no longer able to field our entire corp on the field at a single time due to our growth in numbers and time zones but this is a very positive direction for the corp.